prashantchawla3/dynatrace_terraform/README.md

 # Guide on How to Use Terraform Modules

 ## Introduction
 This guide provides a step-by-step process for using Terraform modules to manage your infrastructure.
 Management Zone module is used as an example to demonstrate the process.

 ## Project Structure
 The project consists of a root module that calls the child module for the management zone.
-The child module has its own `main.tf`, `variables.tf`, and `outputs.tf` files.
+The child module has its own `main.tf`, `variables.tf`, `outputs.tf`, and `provider.tf` files.
 ```
 project-directory/
 ├── README.md